Ra-ees/Ra-ees/README.md

 ## 🧑‍💼 Professional Profile

 I am currently studying Multimedia Applications at Cape Peninsula University of Technology (CPUT) as part of a Diploma in ICT programme.
-I have developed a excellent understanding of digital design, multimedia production, and web development, enabling me to transform creative concepts into functional and visually appealing digital solutions for businesses and organisations.
+I have developed a strong understanding of digital design, multimedia production, and web development, enabling me to transform creative concepts into functional and visually appealing digital solutions for businesses and organisations.

 My passion lies in technology, creativity, and innovation, and I continuously strive to produce high-quality work.
 I am adaptable and disciplined, possess excellent communication and interpersonal skills, and can work successfully both independently and within a team while adding value through my creativity and technical abilities.